- General Statement of Duties/Supervision

 - Selection Criteria

-- Comfortable with public speaking and presentations.
+- Confident and poised in public meetings and presentations.

 Minimum Qualifications:- Graduate of an ABA accredited law school with a Juris Doctor degree.